Story of Your Life: Background

+Themes

+Free will and determinism

+Regarding the central theme of the story, Chiang said that Kurt Vonnegut summed it up in his introduction in the 25th anniversary edition of his novel Slaughterhouse-Five:

 Stephen Hawking ... found it tantalizing that we could not remember the future.
 But remembering the future is child's play for me now.
 I know what will become of my helpless, trusting babies because they are grown-ups now.
 I know how my closest friends will end up because so many of them are retired or dead now ...
 To Stephen Hawking and all others younger than myself I say: "Be patient.
 Your future will come to you and lie down at your feet like a dog who knows and likes you no matter what you are."

-In a 2010 interview Chiang said that "Story of Your Life" addresses the subject of free will.
-The philosophical debates about whether or not we have free will are all abstract, but knowing the future makes the question very real.
+In a 2010 interview, Chiang said that "Story of Your Life" addresses the subject of free will.
+The philosophical debates about whether or not we have free will tend toward the abstract, but Chiang suggests that knowing the future makes the question very real.
 Chiang added, "If you know what's going to happen, can you keep it from happening?
 Even when a story says that you can't, the emotional impact arises from the feeling that you should be able to."

-Chiang spent five years researching and familiarizing himself in the field of linguistics before attempting to write "Story of Your Life."
+Chiang himself has taken a compatibilist stance on this debate, saying that he believes the universe “is deterministic, but that the most meaningful definition of free will is compatible with determinism” in a later interview.

+Linguistic relativity

+At the Clarion Workshop he attended in 1989, Chiang mentions discussing the Sapir-Whorf hypothesis with another writer, who remarked that Chiang was “the first person I’ve met who’s heard of that before”.
+This early interest in linguistic relativity theory later features prominently in “Story of Your Life”, most notably in how learning Heptapod languages transforms Louise's perception of linear time to a more heptapod-like simultaneous perception of the past and future.